 Video and Audio:

 When it comes to audio, Hide and Seek has it all, 5.1 DTS and Dolby Digital English tracks, 2.1 Dolby Digital French and Spanish tracks.
 When offered I also choose the DTS and it did not disappoint.
-Thank God the "Danger Seeker" no longer lives in a condo!
+Thank God I no longer live in a condo.
 The soundtrack of Hide and Seek is powerful and works well with the action.

 Fox loads upHide and Seek with a bunch of extras.
 A making of featurette, director and screenwriter commentary, four alternate endings, conceptual sequences and deleted scenes.
 The featurette is pretty decent, the commentary is more nuts and bolts about the film and is just okay though.
 All in all, it's what a major film release should have!